UBC-DSCI/introduction-to-datascience-python/source/inference.md

 {glue:}`diff_perc`% error.

-Let's visualize the population distribution, distribution of the sample, and the sampling distribution on one plot to compare them in Figure {numref}`fig:11-example-means5`.
+Let's visualize the population distribution, distribution of the sample, and the sampling distribution on one plot to compare them in {numref}`fig:11-example-means5`.
 Comparing these three distributions, the centers of the distributions are all around the same price (around \$150).
 The original population distribution has a long right tail, and the sample distribution has a similar shape to that of the population distribution.
 However, the sampling